polystruct/creative/docs/datapack/structure.md

 Structures are combined to build the complete structure set.
 For this, certain standard jigsaw combinations (connectors) are used.

+### Roads

+Roads are all defined in the `roads.json` file.
+Connectors for roads use level
+definitions:

+- `polystruct:road_level0` is for the main road.
+Level-0 roads are allowed to turn left or right, or split, at which point the road becomes a Level-1 road.
+- `polystruct:road_level1` only contains straight roads.
+The intention of a Level-1 road is that it is equally significant as a Level-0 road (e.g. 3 blocks wide).
+- `polystruct:road_level2` only contains straight roads.
+These are smaller roads than Level-1 roads.

 ### Triggering full builds

 While minecraft nowadays supports placing structures through commands, I do